dojo/widgets/src/toolbar/README.md

 - `action`: Applied to the parent of each action item
 - `actions`: Applied to the parent of the actions container
 - `collapsed`: Applied to the root node if the root width is less than `collapseWidth`
-- `menuButton`: Applied to the menu trigger
+- `menuTitle`: Applied to the menu trigger
 - `root`: Applied to the top-level wrapper node
 - `sticky`: Applied to the root node if `fixed` is `true`
-- `title`: Applied to the node containing the title element
+- `toolbarTitle`: Applied to the node containing the title element

 ## Example Usage